laurajordan845/Excel_HW/README.md

 Support

 I reached out to the AskBCS Learning Assistant, had a tutoring session and joined office hours for the support needed for this challenge assignment.

+Submission Includes

+This submimssion includes:
+    - Screenshot of the 2018 Results
+    - Screenshot of the 2019 Results
+    - Screenshot of the 2020 Results
+    - The VBA code copied into a Word Document
+    - The VBA code saved directly from the VBA Editor in a .txt file
+    - Code